 - The personal development criteria will form part of the ongoing appraisal in the normal role and will ideally be undertaken by the manager who set them.
 The manager-once-removed.

 - Whilst limited “knowledge” material will be provided in the programme, in the form of handouts or reference documents, the group will have several tutor-led sessions where relevant topics are introduced for their further research and consideration.
 The topics will be decided based on the assessment of group need.

 Finally, the methodology outlined here is fluid as development should be in constant flux and incremental learnings.
 The best way to do grow your thinking is by way of a guided facilitation programme.
+If it’s not dynamic, it’s not complex!
 Give us a call today to find out more.